klot-io/site/Install.md

   - Insert SD card into Pi.
 Wire to your network (ethernet cable).
 Power up.
   - Wait a few minutes or so as the OS expands the filesystem.
   - Get impatient and go to [http://klot-io.local/](http://klot-io.local/) anyway, understanding it might not come up right away or be persnickety.
-  - The site will recognize it has default settings and automatically log you in.
-  - If my browser trickery fails, just log in with the password 'kloudofthings'.
+  - Log in with the password 'kloudofthings'.
   - Oh btw, you're logging into your new Pi right now.
 - Configure Master
   - Set a new password.
 This'll be both for the GUI/API you're using and the pi account on the Pi (make sure it's like 8 chars long).
   - Decide whether to enable SSH or leave it disabled.
 It's up to you, and you can change later through this page.
   - Enter the WiFi settings for your network or leave it as is to stay wired.
+    - You might want to go to your router and have the IP address for the Master reserved
+    - This will prevent the IP from changing.
+Mine doesn't seem to need it but I don't know every router.
   - Set the role to Master for this first one and give your cluster a name, lowercase, no spaces (I should have something check that and password too).
   - Click Config.
 You should now have to log in with your new password.
   - Note the site URL changed to (cluster)-klot-io.local.
 This is the hostname of the Master now and will be your home base going forward.